I've fed my dog homemade food for many years. I enjoy sharing my experience and advice with others who are considering homemade dog food.

 Feeding your dog home-cooked meals prepared “from scratch” requires time and effort, but the advantages make it worthwhile.
 Preparing dog food in your own kitchen with ingredients you select lets you know what your pet is consuming and the conditions under which the food was prepared.
 Homemade dog food puts the safety and nutrition of your pet’s diet within your control, where it should be.
 After all, who loves your dog more than you do?

 Sure, it’s more convenient to buy a bag of dry kibble and simply pour some into a bowl for your dog to eat.
 That convenience, in my opinion, comes at too steep a price.
-I am no longer confident that any commercial dog food, whatever its cost, marketing hype or “rating”, will always be safe, and I’m not willing to take a chance with my dog's life.
+I am no longer confident that any commercial dog food, whatever its cost, marketing hype, or “rating,” will always be safe, and I’m not willing to take a chance with my dog's life.

-My miniature Schnauzer girl's health and potential longevity are very important to me.
-Since entering my life in March, 2005, she's given me incalculable joy.
+My miniature schnauzer girl's health and potential longevity are very important to me.
+Since entering my life in March 2005, she's given me incalculable joy.
 How can I give her less than the best?
 With her well-being in mind, I decided after a spate of pet food recalls to begin making her food.
 I continue to be happy with that decision.
 Watching her eat every meal with gusto assures me she enjoys her homemade food.

-Most vets and animal nutrition experts agree that dogs need an adequate diet consisting of meat or other digestible protein plus vegetables and a small amount of healthy fat.
+Most vets and animal nutrition experts agree that dogs need an adequate diet consisting of meat or another digestible protein plus vegetables and a small amount of healthy fat.
 What these experts can't agree on is the appropriate ratio of the recommended dietary components.
 Varying with the "expert" making the recommendation, suggested percentages go all over the board.

 In recent years, there's been a great deal of controversy about whether or not dogs should eat grains.
 Unlike wolves, domestic dogs evolved to digest carbohydrates, and grains add fiber to their diet.
 Most healthy dogs do fine when a small amount of one grain is included in homemade food.
 However, some dogs may be sensitive to one or more grains.
 Wheat or corn may be the culprit if your dog has itchy skin.
 If you know your dog has a grain intolerance, just avoid using that ingredient.
 You can get a Nutriscan testing kit at www.hemopet.org (Dr. Jean Dodds' lab) that uses your dog's saliva to determine food sensitivities or intolerance.

 Since there's so much leeway among the pros about how much of each food type to include, I experimented and found a "middle ground."
 Except for the protein, which never varies by weight, the amounts I use of other ingredients don't fit neatly into a scientific formula.
 I'm flexible about the types and amounts of vegetables from batch to batch, though I limit grain to one type and approximately the same small amount.
 Her dietary plan seems to be working.
 My dog thrives on her food, lost those extra pounds she didn't need, and maintains her weight.

 I start with two pounds of dense, very lean, organic, grass-fed meat and add enough other ingredients for the final amount to equal two 8-ounce cups per day and last an entire week.
 I don’t measure the remaining ingredients, and I vary them, but I’ve learned to look at the cooked, mixed food in the large stainless steel bowl I use and know if the amount is adequate for seven days.
 If not, I add a bit more veggies.